jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_sequence_encoders.md

 Inside the method, there is an `if` statement that checks if the `reduce_output` attribute of the instance is not `None`.
 If it is not `None`, the method returns the `output_shape` attribute of the `fc_stack` object.
 Otherwise, it returns the `output_shape` attribute of the `recurrent_stack` object.

 ### Method **`forward`** Overview
 The `forward` method is a method of a class that performs a sequence encoding task.
 It takes two parameters: `inputs`, which is a tensor representing the input sequence, and `mask`, which is an optional tensor representing a mask for the input sequence (currently unused).

 The method starts by checking if the input sequence needs to be embedded.
-If embedding is required, it calls the `embed_sequence` method to embed the input sequence.
+If so, it calls the `embed_sequence` method to embed the sequence.
 Otherwise, it assigns the input sequence to the `embedded_sequence` variable.
 If the `embedded_sequence` tensor has less than 3 dimensions, it adds an extra dimension to it.

 Next, the method applies a stack of 1D convolutional layers to the `embedded_sequence` tensor.
 Then, it applies a stack of recurrent layers (such as RNN or GRU) to the output of the convolutional layers.
 The output of the recurrent layers is assigned to the `hidden` variable, and the final state of the recurrent layers is assigned to the `final_state` variable.

-If a sequence reduction operation is specified (such as max pooling or average pooling), the method applies the reduction operation to the `hidden` tensor.
-After that, it applies a stack of fully connected layers to the `hidden` tensor.
+If a sequence reduction operation is specified (such as max pooling or average pooling), the method applies it to the `hidden` tensor.
+Then, it applies a stack of fully connected layers to the output of the sequence reduction operation.

 Finally, the method returns a dictionary containing two keys: "encoder_output" and "encoder_output_state".
 The value associated with the "encoder_output" key is the `hidden` tensor, which represents the encoded sequence.
-The value associated with the "encoder_output_state" key is the `final_state` tensor, which represents the final state of the recurrent layers.
+The value associated with the "encoder_output_state" key is the `final_state` variable, which represents the final state of the recurrent layers.

 #### **Method Details**
 This code defines a forward method for a neural network encoder.
 The forward method takes two inputs: "inputs" and "mask".